christopherAlberts/Hermes/README.md

 ```
 ### The Achilles Heel ###

 There two things that should be noted.
-These are the two big limitation of this code.
+These are the two big limitations of this code.
 The first being that when Hermes sends a message through, it expects a response. __Nothing will happen until it receives a response.__ Only after a response is received, will you be able to send the next message through.

 The second thing that should be kept in mind is that Hermes only looks at the "To_Hermes" folder (folder containing response from the program) after a message is sent to the "From_Hermes" folder.
 What this means is a program that sends updated through periodically will not work.
 Those updates will only be received after a message is sent.